LLNL/sundials/doc/arkode/SphinxDocs/guide/source/Introduction.rst

   <ARKStep_CInterface>`, followed with a separate section on
   :ref:`using ARKode within Fortran applications <FortranInterface>`.

-* The much smaller section :ref:`using ERKStep for C and C++ applications
+* The much smaller section describing the ERKStep time-stepping module, :ref:`using ERKStep for C and C++ applications
-  <ERKStep_CInterface>` follows, that provides a full description of
-  ARKode's ERKStep time-stepping module.
+  <ERKStep_CInterface>`, follows.

-* The following sections discuss shared features between ARKode and the rest of the SUNDIALS library:
+* Subsequent sections discuss shared features between ARKode and the rest of the SUNDIALS library:
   :ref:`vector data structures <NVectors>`, :ref:`matrix data structures <SUNMatrix>`,